delakanda/mazzuma/README.md

 ## Usage

 ### Mazzuma Mobile Money
-To perform a mobile money transaction, simple '**make**' a Mazzuma instance and call the mobile money function on the instance.
+To perform a mobile money transaction, simple '**make**' a Mazzuma instance and call the "**mobileMoney()**" function on the instance.
 This will return a Mobile Money instance with which you can set the appropriate properties before making a transaction call.

 Usage is as follows: